No recovery no fee

 How do Personal Injury Settlements Work?

-As successful injury case ends with a settlement or a verdict from a judge or a jury.
+A successful injury case ends with a settlement or a verdict from a judge or a jury.
 Most cases end with a settlement.
 The amount of money awarded by a settlement or a verdict is the total amount of money that a the person who injured you, or his or her insurance company, must pay.
 But the client does not get to keep all of that money–a portion of it is used to pay back medical expenses and another portion is used to pay the lawyer’s contingency fee.

 What is a Contingency Fee?

 Lawyers who represent injured people charge a “contingency fee.”
 That just means that instead of getting paid a flat or hourly fee, injury lawyers take a percentage of whatever amount of money they collect from whomever was at fault for your injury.
 If the lawyer is not able to collect money from the person who injured you (or, more specifically, that person’s insurance company) then the lawyer should not charge you anything.
 This is what lawyers mean when they say they there is “no fee if there is no recovery.”
 They can’t take a percentage of a recovery if there is no recovery.
-This is important to know because it means that when a lawyer takes your case, the lawyer is taking the financial risk instead of you.
+For example, this is important to know because it means that when an Albuquerque traumatic brain injury lawyer takes your case, the lawyer is taking the financial risk instead of you.
 But knowing that your lawyer won’t take a fee if there is no recovery is not very helpful when you’re choosing a lawyer, because no injury lawyer should ever take a fee if there is no recovery.

 Our Contingency Fee